ibm-cloud-docs/security-verify/responsibilities-template.md

 |Scaling| {{site.data.keyword.verify_full_notm}} is responsible for scaling infrastructure to meet client requests.  | The Client is responsible for configuring the application and ensuring the configuration is properly set up. |
 |Feature deployment and installation| {{site.data.keyword.verify_full_notm}} is responsible for deploying new features into the customer environment.  | The Client is responsible for configuring and setting up the newly added features as desired to use.
 What’s new https://www.ibm.com/docs/en/security-verify?topic=overview-whats-new{: external} can be found in the {{site.data.keyword.verify_full_notm}} documentation. |
 {: row-headers}
 {: caption="Table 2.
-Responsibilites for change management" caption-side="bottom"}
+Responsibilities for change management" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.verify_full_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}